Home » Dessert Recipes » Easy Apple Pie Filling

 4. Thicken the filling.
 Stir together cornstarch and water (2 tablespoons each) into a small bowl to create a slurry.
 You can then slowly pour this into the pan while continuously stirring the apple mixture for a few minutes.
 This gives the mixture a glossy and sauce-like consistency.

 5. And, you’re done.
-You can then remove the mixture from the heat and let it cool before gobbling it up.
+You can then remove the mixture from the heat and let it cool slightly before gobbling it up.

 Side by side images showing apple slices tossed in cinnamon sugar